By James Eliot, Markets & Finance Editor

 Q: What is Meta’s AI strategy?

-A: Meta’s AI strategy focuses on leveraging artificial intelligence to enhance user experiences, innovate advertising models, and create new revenue channels.
-This pivot could significantly impact its financial landscape.
+A: Meta’s AI strategy focuses on leveraging artificial intelligence to enhance user experience, innovate advertising models, and foster new revenue channels.
+This comprehensive transformation aims to create a more engaging social media ecosystem.

-Q: How does Meta compare to competitors like TikTok and Snap?
+Q: How does Meta’s advertising compare to competitors like TikTok?

 Recommended Tools